maybebyte/anthesis/markdown-as-man-pages.md

 is going to look in Firefox.
-It's nice to have a completely local, browsable copy of my website.[^1] However, for quickly ascertaining whether the output for an article is good or not, this is totally overkill!
+It's nice to have a completely local, browsable copy of my website.[^1] However, for quickly ascertaining whether the output for an article is good or not, this is totally overkill.

 This is where [`lowdown`](https://kristaps.bsd.lv/lowdown/) comes in.
-`lowdown` has a number of different output modes that can be specified with `lowdown -T [mode]`. `lowdown -T html` is typical for blogs.
+`lowdown` has a number of output modes that can be specified with `lowdown -T [mode]`. `lowdown -T html` is typical for blogs.

 One day, I got curious and read the man page to look for other output modes and noticed `lowdown -T man`.
-Suddenly, it hit me that I could use [`mandoc(1)`](https://man.openbsd.org/mandoc) to accept, format, and paginate that output like so:
+It hit me that I could use [`mandoc(1)`](https://man.openbsd.org/mandoc) to accept, format, and paginate that output like so: